clemcer/loggifly/README.md

 ## 🤿 Configuration Deep Dive

-The Quick Start only covered the.essential settings, here is a more detailed walktrough of the configuration options.
+The Quick Start only covered the essential settings, here is a more detailed walktrough of the configuration options.

 ### 📁 Basic Structure